opetitprestataire/label-studio/docs/source/plugins/json_validation.md

 meta_description: Checks that the introduced text is a valid JSON
 ---

+!!! note
+    For information about modifying this plugin or creating your own custom plugins, see [Plugins](/guide/plugins).

 This plugin parses the contexts of a `TextArea` field to check for valid JSON.
 If the JSON is invalid, it shows an error and prevents the annotation from being saved.

 This is an example of a "hard" block, meaning that the user must resolve the issue before they can proceed.